dcohen-dalton/csx/_sources/assignments/1-getting-started/getting-started.rst.txt

    Do the following in the ``GettingStarted`` class.

    #.
 Look at the code that makes the red line.
 Comment out the lines that append points to the red line.
-Then use a ``for``-loop to make the red line to a graph of ``fx`` for when x is values 0 - 10.
+Then use a ``for``-loop to make the red line a graph of ``fx`` for when x is values 0 - 10.
    #.
 Look at the code that makes the green line.
 Comment out the lines that append points to the green line.
-Then use a ``for``-loop to make the green line to a graph ``vx`` for when x is values 0 - 10.
+Then use a ``for``-loop to make the green line a graph ``vx`` for when x is values 0 - 10.
    #.
 Look at the code that makes the orange trail.
 Notice how this is different from the previous lines.
 Comment out the code that adds points to the trail.
-Then use a ``for``-loop to make the orange line to graph ``gx`` (which you created in the Introduction to Polyfun exercise) for when x is values 0 - 10.
+Then use a ``for``-loop to make the orange line a graph of ``gx`` (which you created in the Introduction to Polyfun exercise) for when x is values 0 - 10.

-   Which do you prefer, appending x and y plot points, or creating a Trail?

-   When you are done with this step your plotFrame will look like this:
+   When you are done with your graph should look like this:

    .. figure:: plottingpoly.png
       :width: 40 %
       :align: center

+  Which do you prefer, appending x and y plot points, or creating a Trail?

 Step 2: Introduction to Animation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Open and run the ``MovingBallApp``.

 This is an example of an animation.
-It is different from a static graph in that you have to write at least 3 methods (reset, intialize, and doStep) in order for it to work.
+It is different from a static graph, which you did in Step 1, in that you have to write at least three methods (reset, intialize, and doStep) in order for it to work.

 Background Information: Abstract Classes
 """""""""""""""""""""""""""""""""""""""""